 I’m running 90mm Nextie carbon deep dish rims, 1″ gorilla tape over the center depression (a unique issue with my rims) covered over by 85mm Whisky tape.
 26″x4.7″ Vee Snowshoe XL tires on top.

-From the looks of it, I have a sealant that never dries out and is capable of handling some of the worst things that can happen to a bike tire.
+From the looks of it, FlatOut has proven to be a sealant that never dries out and is capable of handling some of the worst things that can happen to a bike tire.